SamiPerttu/fundsp/README.md

 These are arguments to the `shape` opcode.

-- `Shape::Clip`: Clip signal to -1...1.
+- `Clip`: Clip signal to -1...1.
-- `Shape::ClipTo(minimum, maximum)`: Clip signal between the two arguments.
+- `ClipTo(minimum, maximum)`: Clip signal between the two arguments.
-- `Shape::Tanh(hardness)`: Apply `tanh` distortion with configurable hardness.
+- `Tanh(hardness)`: Apply `tanh` distortion with configurable hardness.
 Argument to `tanh` is multiplied by the hardness value.
-- `Shape::Atan(hardness)`: Apply `atan` distortion with configurable hardness.
+- `Atan(hardness)`: Apply `atan` distortion with configurable hardness, with the output range scaled to -1...1.
 Argument to `atan` is multiplied by the hardness value.
-- `Shape::Softsign(hardness)`: Apply `softsign` distortion with configurable hardness.
+- `Softsign(hardness)`: Apply `softsign` distortion with configurable hardness.
 Argument to `softsign` is multiplied by the hardness value.
-- `Shape::Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
+- `Crush(levels)`: Apply a staircase function with configurable number of levels per unit.
-- `Shape::SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.
+- `SoftCrush(levels)`: Apply a smooth staircase function with configurable number of levels per unit.
-- `Shape::AdaptiveTanh(timescale, hardness)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
+- `AdaptiveTanh::new(timescale, hardness)`: Apply adaptive normalizing distortion with smoothing `timescale` in seconds.
 Smoothing timescale is the time it takes for level estimation to move halfway to a new value.
 Argument to `tanh` is multiplied by the hardness value and divided by the RMS level of the signal.